ms-lawliet/Data-Structures-Website/README.md

 ## *About the Program*

 *Crafted using Python Flask, this interactive pokemon-themed website features a collection of mini demonstrations for various data structures.
-Queues, hash tables, trees & graphs, infix & postfix, search and sorting algorithms, you can find them in the works section of the said project.*
+Queues, hash tables, trees & graphs, infix & postfix, search and sorting algorithms, you can find them in the works section of the said site.*

-*Note that this website was made as our final requirement for the subject Data Structures and Algorithms*
+*This project was made as a final requirement for the subject Data Structures and Algorithms.*

 ## *Documentation*